wwrechard/weierstrass/README.md

 library(devtools)
 install('weierstrass')
 ```
-However, this way might require restarting R to correctly view the R-help documentation for the functions.
+However, this way might require restarting R in order to correctly view the R-help documentation for the functions.

 Finally, if you are not interested in the R-help documentation, you can simply download "weierstrass.r" under "./R" on this repository.
 This is the main function for weierstrass rejection sampling. "logitTest.r" and "BinTest.r" under the same directory are the two testing functions.
 All of the three can be directly `source` and used in R.